Can I Swim After Adding Pool Stabilizer? Safe Wait Times

 Testing Your Stabilizer Levels

-After adding stabilizer, wait 24-48 hours before testing CYA levels with a proper test kit.
+After adding stabilizer, wait several days — up to a week — before testing CYA levels with a proper test kit, since granular stabilizer dissolves slowly and reads low until it has fully dissolved.
 The Taylor K-2006C test kit provides accurate CYA readings using the turbidity method.
 Your target range should be:

 Troubleshooting Common Issues